peplau/Sitecore-Stream/README.md

 ⟹ AI

 ## Description
-- Module Purpose:
-Here's a simplified and clear version for the module purpose field:

 **Module Purpose:**
 This module integrates advanced AI into your Sitecore platform, helping your marketing and content teams easily maintain brand consistency.
-It ensures brand guidelines are applied automatically, improving customer engagement, simplifying brand management, and delivering effective, data-driven results.
+It ensures brand guidelines are respected, improving customer engagement, simplifying brand management, and delivering effective, data-driven results.

 - How it works:
  It enables the content editor to  compare the Sitecore Items against the Brand guideliness, giving a score and recommendations